Ezra Furman: All of Us Flames

 Furman released her ninth album, All of Us Flames, also produced by Congleton, in 2022.
 Its themes and topics included gender envy, also drawing connections between transgender oppression and Jewish exile.
 Pitchfork wrote that the album "feels like the most complete picture yet of Ezra Furman as a songwriter: genres fluidly co-existing with one another, projecting a fearless image while struggling with her own internal fearfulness", and compared parts of the album to Bruce Springsteen, Future Islands and Perfume Genius.
 NME gave the album three stars, writing that it felt "a little heavy and dragging", but that "where it works best is that clear marriage of anger and aspiration, interwoven with Furman's melodic drawl, musical tenderness and reverb."

 In 2023, Furman announced that she would be taking a hiatus from touring, citing "a popular explosion of transphobia", "increasingly corporate-owned music venues", "COVID-19" and "the demands of motherhood" that had led to "pressure and exhaustion" upon her.
 She released Sex Education: Songs from Season 4, an EP of three songs made specifically for the fourth and final season of Sex Education, her music having been featured in every season of the show.

 Goodbye Small Head

 Furman announced her tenth studio album Goodbye Small Head in February 2025 with the single "Grand Mal", also announcing a UK and North American tour.
 The title of the album references a line from the 1999 Sleater-Kinney single "Get Up", whereas "Grand Mal" refers to an antiquated term for a seizure.
 She has described the record as "an orchestral emo prog-rock record sprinkled with samples", with 12 songs that portray "12 variations on the experience of completely losing control, whether by weakness, illness, mysticism, BDSM, drugs, heartbreak or just living in a sick society with one's eyes open."
 Brian Deck, who had previously produced Harpoons albums Banging Down The Doors and Inside The Human Body, returned to produce this album.

 Personal life

-Furman is Jewish.
-Her father is from a Jewish family, and her mother converted to Judaism.